 How can the station time be changed in LoggerNet?

-The station’s datalogger clock can be set from the Connect Screen.
-It can also be set from the Clock tab in the Setup Screen.
+The station’s datalogger clock can be set from the Connect screen.
+It can also be set from the Clock tab in the Setup screen.

 What is the default port that LoggerNet uses to communicate with an IP modem?

-The port is set during the setup process in the modem and then in the Setup Screen of LoggerNet.
+The port is set during the setup process in the modem and then in the Setup screen of LoggerNet.
 The port of 3001 is the default in the Raven templates supplied by Campbell Scientific.

 What does the error "Classic::CmdClockSet" mean?

 One of the first tasks that LoggerNet attempts to accomplish when it connects to a datalogger is to read the datalogger clock.
 The fact that an error is being returned for this command only indicates that LoggerNet was unable to create a connection and check the clock.
-The error provides no information about the cause of the communication problem.
+The error provides no information about the cause of the communication issue.

 If two licenses of LoggerNet are owned, why would having one Windows user in LoggerNet prevent another user from accessing the application?